PancakesLmao/Weather-Platform-tutorial/content/1-Introduce/_index.md

 ## Solution Architecture

 The IoT Weather Platform addresses these challenges through a serverless AWS architecture.
-Raspberry Pi edge devices, equipped with ESP32 sensors, collect weather data and transmit it via MQTT to AWS IoT Core.
+Raspberry Pi edge devices, equipped with SEN0186 module, collect weather data and transmit it via MQTT to AWS IoT Core.
 Data is stored in an Amazon S3 data lake, processed using AWS Glue for cataloging and ETL jobs, and analyzed for insights.

 A Next.js web application, hosted on AWS Amplify, provides a user interface for real-time dashboards and trend analysis, with access secured by Amazon Cognito.
 The system supports multiple weather stations, with scalability to 15, and maintains low operational costs at approximately under $5 per month.